 5. All joinery must be fitted in accordance with the relevant Canadian Standards including flashing as required.

-6. Doors and windows must be hung with the putty or glazing bead to the exterior.
+6. Doors and windows must be hung with the glazing bead to the interior.

-7. All timber doors should be hung with a minimum of 3 x 100mm butt hinges.
+7. All exterior timber doors should be hung with a minimum of 3 -4″x 4″ butt hinges.

 8. When hanging joinery clearance for 3-4 coats of paint must be allowed in order to eliminate any binding.